garybuckle/garybuckle.github.io/_posts/2018-09-12-Boxing For Fitness Phase 1.md

 ### Intro if required.
-Injuries?
+- Any injuries?
-Stance, fists, distance, pad etiquette - only hit the pad when the pad is facing you, this way the trainer controls the session.
+- Importance of the Stance, fists, distance, pad etiquette - only hit the pad when the pad is facing you, this way the trainer controls the session.
-Definition of basic punches.
+- Definition of basic punches.
 Jab, Cross, Uppercut, Left Hook, Ducking and Weaving, Slipping.
-All rounds are 3 minutes with a 30 second rest.
+- All rounds are 3 minutes with a 30 second rest.
 Some rounds will be sub split into 3 X 1 minute, depending on the activity.
-The Slipping, Ducking and Weaving will focus on legs and core. rotate/ reset stance is very important and designed to encourage a proper stance and technique.
+- The Slipping, Ducking and Weaving will strengthen  legs and core, help you to build power when punching.
+- Rotate and  reseting the stance is very important and designed to encourage a proper stance and technique after throwing combinations.
 This will enhance your session and help prevent any injuries.

-### R1 Pyramids
+### R1 Intro to Combos

-- Jab Cross 2,4,6,8…20 up and down
-- L uppercut R Uppercut 2,4,6,8…20 up and down
-- Round 2 Combos rotate/ reset stance after each combo
 - M1 Jab Cross Jab Cross Uppercut Uppercut.
 - M2 Jab Cross Jab Cross Uppercut Uppercut Cross Left Hook
 - M3 Jab Cross Jab Cross Uppercut Uppercut Cross Left Hook Uppercut Uppercut

+### R2 Pyramids

+- Jab Cross 2,4,6,8…20 up and down
+- L uppercut R Uppercut 2,4,6,8…20 up and down

 ### Round 3 Legs

 - Jab Cross 20 - Standing
 - Jab Cross 20 - Half squat
 - Jab Cross 20 - Full Squat

-Repeat
+- Repeat for 3 minutes

 ### Round 4 Slips Ducks and Weaves.